 Oxfam has a history of working with First Peoples in the Kimberley region over a number of decades.
 In 1980, Oxfam supported Traditional Owners in their fight for land rights during the Nookanbah dispute when the Western Australia Government approved drilling for oil on their sacred lands.
 In 2020 and 2021, Oxfam partnered with the Kimberley Aboriginal Women’s Council (KAWC) through their small grants to partners initiative supporting the KAWC roundtable, regional action plan and strategic workshop.

-Kimberley Aboriginal Women’s Council and The Perth Sundowner Event
+The Kimberley Aboriginal Women’s Council and Oxfam

 In late 2022, Oxfam Australia and the KAWC formalised an agreement to work towards gender equality for First Nations women and girls in the Kimberley region of Western Australia.
 Oxfam has been working with Australia’s First Peoples for more than 40 years and we’re honoured to be extending our relationship with the women of the Kimberley.